Raja-s-k/automate-the-boring-stuff/chapter-02/solution.md

 (>,<,>=,<=,!=,==)

 **6)**
-equal to (=) operator is used to assign some value to some variable,whereas == operator is used to check whether the RHS is equal to LHS and produces the output as True or False.
+equal to (=) operator is used to assign some value to some variable, whereas == operator is used to check whether the RHS is equal to LHS and produces the output as True or False.

 **7)**
-A conditional statement checks a condition and if that condition comes to be True it runs that block or else it just pass without excecuting that block.We use conditional statement when we want to execute a block when that condition comes True.
+A conditional statement checks a condition and if that condition comes to be True it runs that block or else it just pass without excecuting that block.
+We use conditional statement when we want to execute a block when that condition comes True.

 **8)**\